haris44/Paradinc-FX/README.md

 ##Build
 Need to be build with maven.
-Actually work with gradle.
+Actually working with gradle.

 ##Source
 Source from https://github.com/HanSolo/worldfx/